 Queens Farmers Markets

 April 7, 2014 Check HOURS, MAPS, ITEMS / SELECTION of the 13 BEST Farmers Markets / Green Markets in Queens, w/ savvy shoppers' tips.
 This report includes the Astoria Farmers Market, Sunnyside Farmers Market, Jackson Heights Green Market, LIC Long Island City Green Market, Flushing Farmers Market, Corona Farmers Market, Jamaica Farmers Market, and in between.

 Click here for dates, times, locations of the Queens Farmers Markets.

 Queens Street Fairs

-Updated September 6, 2013 / Queens Buzz.
-This report contains the dates and maps of most of the Queens Street Fairs and Festivals in the neighborhoods of Astoria, Long Island City LIC, Sunnyside, Woodside, Jackson Heights, Elmhurst, Corona, Flushing, Forest Hills, Jamaica NY and more.
+April 7, 2014 / Queens Buzz.
+THE MOST COMPREHENSIVE QUEENS STREET FAIR GUIDE INCLUDING the dates and maps of most of the Queens Street Fairs and Festivals in the neighborhoods of Astoria, Long Island City LIC, Sunnyside, Woodside, Jackson Heights, Elmhurst, Corona, Flushing, Forest Hills, Jamaica NY and more.